 UA Ranked in Top 25 for Research Funding

-The UA's strengths in physical sciences and NASA funding make it one of the top research universities in the country, according to the Higher Education Research and Development survey recently released by the NSF.
+The UA's strengths in physical sciences and NASA funding help make it one of the top research universities in the country.

-The UA's $622 million in R&D expenditures in fiscal year 2017 surpassed the previous year's total by nearly $20 million and put the UA among the top 5 percent of all universities nationwide.
+The UA's $606 million in research and development expenditures in fiscal year 2015 — surpassing the previous year's total by nearly $20 million — puts the UA among the top 5 percent of all universities nationwide and the highest in the state.

 University of Arizona in the News